 “Hmm, I understand.
 But you will have to try.
 Take care.
 Bye.”
 I walked back towards my friends but felt awful for him.

 “Claire, at least thank him for letting us attend the session.”
 I barked.

 “Raj, who else,” I was frustrated with her lack of interest.

 “Jen baby, who Raj?”

 “The guy with whom you compelled me to speak.
 You were mistaken.
-He isn’t having a crush on me, it’s you.”
+He doesn’t have a crush on me.
+It’s you.”
 I whispered.

 “What!
 Are you serious?
 But he kept on looking at you, no wait, I was sitting diagonally, so maybe we thought he was staring at you, but his eyes were on me.
 We misunderstood.
 Wow, that’s news.
 Where is Priti?
 This is an emergency.”

 “She is again stuck with Rohit Sir, poor her.”
 Claire laughed as I pointed to Priti, who was miserably listening as sir talked.
 I was sure he was giving her more details about the work he had assigned her.